 What if I already paid taxes on unemployment?

 If you have taxes taken out of your unemployment checks, it works like when you have taxes taken out of a paycheck.
 The withheld taxes are an estimate of what you’ll owe.

 When you file your tax return, you’ll calculate the correct amount of tax.

 If you had too much in taxes taken out of your unemployment check, you’ll get a refund.
 If you didn’t have enough withheld, you may have to pay more depending on what else is on your tax return.

 How do I report unemployment on my taxes if I moved states?

 When you move states, you generally need to file tax returns in both states for that year.
 Your unemployment benefits will generally go on the tax return for the state you were living in when you received them.

-During calendar year 2020 (tax returns filed in April 2021) only, there was no federal income tax on your first $10,200 in unemployment benefits.
+During calendar year 2020 only (tax returns filed in April 2021), there was no federal income tax on your first $10,200 in unemployment benefits.